Introduction

 I also want to acknowledge that scholarly writing as a genre situated within academic institutions is inherently colonial and exclusionary.
 Historically, Indigenous Traditional Knowledge has been actively fenced out of the conversation.
 It is our responsibility, as students and as scholars, to educate ourselves about the histories and contemporary realities of First Peoples, and to actively contribute to the important work of reconciliation and decolonization.

 This textbook was created at the University of British Columbia, on the traditional and unceded territory of the xʷməθkʷəy̓əm (Musqueam) people.
-As an uninvited settler on Indigenous territory, this land acknowledgement does not absolve me of my responsibility to work towards right relations every day.
+As a settler on Indigenous territory, this land acknowledgement does not absolve me of my responsibility to work towards right relations every day.

 Media Attributions